Professional practice is integrated into the course through our highly regarded 'Real Jobs' scheme and through industry placements.

 The Real Job professional practice scheme is one way we help you become a top-tier graduate.
 The scheme enables you to gain experience in professional practice as you study.
-Design work done for real clients introduces you to the opportunities, constraints and responsibilities of professional practice, and give you valuable experience in team-working and the range of roles that support successful design.
+Design work done for real clients introduces you to the opportunities, constraints and responsibilities of professional practice, and gives you valuable experience in team-working and the range of roles that support successful design.

 (A banner created by one of our students as part of their "Real Job".
 Read more about their experience working on the "Song of Crow" project.)

 "Some design graduates leave university capable of big conceptual ideas but without the confidence to translate that into something that can be actually be produced.
-But these real world factors are things that Readings graduates take for granted.
+But these real world factors are things that Reading's graduates take for granted.
 It's the Real Jobs scheme that allows you to get that from an early stage."

 Real Jobs give you invaluable experience beyond the studio.
 You take on client communication and briefings, concepts and proposal pitching, budgeting and project management, and design specification and implementation, whether in print, onscreen or in an exhibition.
 Real Jobs test your ability to create appropriate designs, manage the demands of client work, and reflect on your efforts.
 But you get something employers tell us they really care about: experience in genuine professional practice.